markhoney/indirect.link/README.md

 # Weak Link

-This site is an attempt to solve the problems of sharing URL links to misinformation on Facebook and other social media sites.
+This site is an attempt to solve the problem of sharing URL links to misinformation on Facebook and other social media sites.

-We've seen a problem recently with skeptical Facebook groups being warned that member are sharing misinformation.
-To help guard against this, this website can act as a proxy, allowing people to share links to websites indirectly through the use of a prefix URL that can be prepended to an existing URL.
+We've seen a problem recently with skeptical Facebook groups being warned that members are sharing misinformation.
+To help guard against this, this website can act as a proxy, allowing people to share links to websites indirectly, through the use of a prefix URL that can be prepended to an existing URL.

 ## Modes